 "Because," said Hermione, returning to the diagram of the Chinese Chomping Cabbage she was copying, "I don't think Umbridge would be very happy if she found out what we were up to."

-A little later, the Lady with the trolley came and they all bought some sweets, then, after a while the compartment door opened and a ugly girl with busy brown hair and buck-teeth peeked her head in. he felt nothing but a mild annoyance and disgust for her appearance.
+A little later, the Lady with the trolley came and they all bought some sweets, then, after a while the compartment door opened and an ugly girl with busy brown hair and buck-teeth peek her head in. he felt nothing but a mild annoyance and disgust for her appearance.

-"Hello" she smiled, what a ugly smile "Is this compartment full?
+"Hello," she smiled, what an ugly smile.
+"Is this compartment full?
 The one I was sitting in just got taken over by third years."

-"Oh, sorry" and she closed the door behind her.
-As soon as she was gone, he mimed a beaver with nosed "What a sight" he gasped.
+"Oh, sorry," and she closed the door behind her.
+As soon as she was gone, he mimed a beaver with his nose.
+"What a sight." he gasped.

 "I hear you grew up with Muggles?
 That's why you don't know anything yet.
 I'm Malfoy, Draco Malfoy."

-A red haired boy seated opposite him sniggered, he recognised him in an instant as one of the rats his father was always going on about.
-Weasley sniggered.
+A red haired boy seated opposite him sniggered, he recognised him in an instant as one of the rats his father was always going on about - Weasley.